caiobukvar/br-adv/README.md

 ### A fully functional React/NextJS website made for lawyers, that can be customized as wished.

-This project was made as a learning project for NextJS apps, where I could test out some features and my skills.
+This project was made as a learning project for NextJS apps, where I could test out some features and consolidate new skills.

 ## What are the main features found in the project?